Kingkill666/new-website/contracts/CHARITY_DEPLOYMENT_README.md

    - Transfers 1000 VMF from the deployer to each deployed forwarder contract.

 4. **Placing Sell Orders**
-   - Each forwarder contract calls its `sellVMF` method to place a sell order for 1000 VMF against the known Uniswap v4 pool.
+   - Each forwarder contract calls its `sellVMF` method to place a sell order for 1000 VMF against the SushiSwap VMF/USDC pool.

 5. **Saving Forwarder Addresses**
    - The script saves each charity and deployed forwarder address to `deployed_forwarders.txt` for later use.

 ## Next Steps
 - To sweep any remaining tokens from the forwarders to their charities, use the `sweep_forwarders.sh` script.
 This script reads `deployed_forwarders.txt` and calls `forwardAll()` on each forwarder contract.
-- No need to supply USDC or create new pools; use the existing pool address for sell orders.
+- No need to supply USDC or create new pools; use the existing SushiSwap pool address for sell orders.

 ## Notes
 - The main deployment script is `contracts/deploy_forwarder_and_uniswapv4.sh`.